 When to see a doctor

-Contact your doctor if you or your child has:
+Contact your health care provider if you or your child has:

 - Shortness of breath